EmilStenstrom/django-components/README.md

 _New in version 0.34_

-_Note: Since 0.91, View methods are defined on a nested View class, instead of directly on Component_

-Components can now be used as views.
-To do this, define a nested `View` class that subclasses `django_components.ViewComponent`. `ViewComponent` is a subclass of Django's `View` class that can access the component instance via `self.component`.
-Inside `Component.View`, you can use all of the [methods](https://docs.djangoproject.com/en/5.0/ref/class-based-views/base/#view) of `View`.
+_Note: Since 0.91, Component no longer subclasses View.
+To configure the View class, set the nested `Component.View` class_

+Components can now be used as views:
+- Components define the `Component.as_view()` class method that can be used the same as [`View.as_view()`](https://docs.djangoproject.com/en/5.1/ref/class-based-views/base/#django.views.generic.base.View.as_view).

+- By default, you can define GET, POST or other HTTP handlers directly on the Component, same as you do with [View](https://docs.djangoproject.com/en/5.1/ref/class-based-views/base/#view).
 For example, you can override `get` and `post` to handle GET and POST requests, respectively.

-In addition, `Component` now has a [`render_to_response`](#inputs-of-render-and-render_to_response) method that renders the component template based on the provided context and slots' data and returns an `HttpResponse` object.
+- In addition, `Component` now has a [`render_to_response`](#inputs-of-render-and-render_to_response) method that renders the component template based on the provided context and slots' data and returns an `HttpResponse` object.

+### Component as view example

 Here's an example of a calendar component defined as a view: